ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 3. Scroll down until you reach the ADC Filter setting.
 4. Press Enter key to toggle it On or Off.

+??? info "EdgeTX 2.7.0 Per-model Settings"

     With EdgeTX 2.7 or newer, you can set this per-model (Global, On, Off) as this is helpful on Fixed Wing models equipped with PWM receivers connected to slower servos.

     1. Press MDL Key.
         - Older Radios or those with only a Menu key will need to long-press the Menu key to access the Model Menu.
         - Consult your Radio User's Manual on how to get to the Model Menu.
     2. Press the Page key until you reach the Model Setup Page.
 On Colored Screen Radios, this should not be needed.
     3. Scroll down until you reach the ADC Filter setting.
     4. Press Enter key once.
     5. Use the Scroll wheel to select between Global(uses the setting from the Hardware page in the System Menu), On or Off.
     6. Press Enter key once more to set it.

 ## Model Setup